 Wat Tham Pha Plong is situated up on the mountain inside the green dense forest and can be reached by this 501 steep naga stairway.
 A quite and peaceful hike, you will find no one but few monks as you climb up the stairs to reach beautiful cave temple.

-You may read more about our experience at our blog here – Wat Tham Pha Plong
+You may read more about our experience here – Wat Tham Pha Plong

-You may read more about our experience at our blog here – Chiang Dao Hot Springs
+You may read more about our experience here – Chiang Dao Hot Springs

 (Go to the Top) We happened to be in Chiang Dao on the right day -Yes, on Tuesday to experience the famous Tuesday Market.
 Chiang Dao Tuesday Market has an authentic local flavour and is not at all touristy.
 With stands on both sides of the main road of the town, you will find shops selling everything – garments, spices, vegetables, fruits, meat, pickles and what not.
 Crowded with locals walking through the market, you will get a very authentic flavour of Thai culture in this market.
 This market is also called as the 1001 meter market with shops over a length of almost 500 meters on both sides of the road.

-You may read more about our experience at our blog here – Chiang Dao Tuesday Market
+You may read more about our experience here –Chiang Dao Tuesday Market

-You may read more about our experience at our blog here – Farm Stay in Chiang Dao
+You may read more about our experience here – Farm Stay in Chiang Dao

 (Go to the Top) Why are we recommending visit to a particular restaurant in Chiang Dao?
 So, you are not guaranteed an admission at Nest Restaurant if you do not inform them by evening.
 Team is small but they go to any limit to make you enjoy you dining experience.
 Most of the restaurants in Chiang Dao close early, so plan your dinner well.
 Situated on way to Wat Tham Pha Plong, this place has an awesome ambiance and an equally sumptuous food.
 Finger-licking Thai delicacies and welcoming staff will make your evening memorable.
 Certainly the best we got in North Thailand.